Digging For Deep Cut Comforts

 Scorn, Gyral: Beatmaking producers and instrumental hip-hop heads alike ought to familiarize themselves with onetime Napalm Death drummer Mick Harris' dark and dubwise solo moniker.
 Start here. (purchase/stream)

-Third Sight, The Golden Shower Hour: As explicit as it is entertaining, the 1998 debut from the cult Bay Area trio blends intricate horrorcore shock with sparse yet heavy beats and liberally luxe scratches. (purchase/stream)
+Third Sight, The Golden Shower Hour: As explicit as it is entertaining, the 1998 debut from the cult Bay Area trio blends intricate horrorcore shock with sparse yet heavy beats and liberally luxe scratches. (purchase/stream)a

 billy woods, Known Unknowns: Before becoming indie rap's year-end critic's list darling, the Brooklyn rapper put in work by dropping numerous dope and cerebral projects like this one largely produced by Blockhead. (purchase/stream)